typoes/harry-potter-gen-z/book_1/chapter_1.md

 And then the old man hugged Mr Dursley (real) and headed off.

 Mr Dursley couldn't even find it in him to yeah fortnite 10k we're about to go down babey.
-He hurried to his car and Fast and the Furious 2: Tokyo Drift—ed straight home.
+He hurried to his car and The Fast and the Furious: Tokyo Drift—ed straight home.

 As he pulled into the driveway the first thing he sister saw was the same chonk cat he'd seen in the morning, sitting on the wall.